r-lib/zeallot/cran-comments.md

+## Resubmission

+This is a resubmission.
+Fixes,

+* Bumped DESCRIPTION version field from 0.0.2 to 0.0.2.1

 ## Test environments

 * local OS X install, R 3.3.2
 * ubuntu 12.04 (on travis-ci), R 3.3.2
 * win-builder (devel and release)